 Inspection Compliance: To ensure a high degree of compliance to standards, depot inspections are conducted regularly throughout the province.
 Typically, more than 200 inspections are conducted each year with a targeted focus on the poorest 25% of performers based on previous inspections.
 The desired outcome of these inspections is to respond to consumer feedback and realize a continuously improving network of accessible and safe service points.
 Scoring is based on several metrics with an industry standard score of 80% or higher.
-2017 has seen improvement over 2016 largely due to a new inspection process that was initiated in 2017.
-Scoring is less subjective and has been more effective in demonstrating where depots require improvement and where they are exceeding standards.
-With the introduction of the new inspection process in 2017, the BCMB inspected a wide array of depots, moving away from only poor performing depots, to create a benchmark for performance.
-2018 will once again see an increased focus on poorer performing depots, thus the BCMB is targeting a slight decline in performance in 2018, with a goal to increasing depot performance in 2019 and 2020.
+2018 has seen a dip in the average inspection score across the depot network largely due to the focus placed on depots who had been performing at a lower than expected standard.

 Sales Verification: In the same way depots are required to submit a UCA annually to verify their costs, manufacturers are required to verify their total sales for the prior year within six-months of year end.
 This ensures an accurate accounting of sales across sales periods and sales jurisdictions and is an important accountability step for the CSA and informs different calculations such as the Container Recycling Fee and the Return Rate by material stream.
-Current performance is excellent, with a CSA reported compliance rate of 100%.
+Current performance is excellent, with a CSA reported compliance rate of almost 99%.
 The BCMB will work to maintain this compliance rate over the next 36 months.